JohnSnowLabs/spark-nlp/README.md

 - 8.4 ML & GPU
 - 9.0 ML & GPU
 - 9.1 ML & GPU
+- 10.0 ML & GPU
+- 10.1 ML & GPU
+- 10.2 ML & GPU

 NOTE: Spark NLP 3.4.0 is based on TensorFlow 2.4.x which is compatible with CUDA11 and cuDNN 8.0.2.
-The only Databricks runtimes supporting CUDA 11. are 8.x ML with GPU.
+The only Databricks runtimes supporting CUDA 11 are 8.x and above as listed under GPU.

 ## EMR Support